bruderstein/unexpected-preact/documentation/assertions/PreactElement/when-rendered.md

 );
 ```

-You can optionally use `'when deeploy rendered'` which for Preact is identical, but maintains compatibility with unexpected-react.
+You can optionally use `'when deeply rendered'` which for Preact is identical, but maintains compatibility with unexpected-react.
 If you would like to be able to switch to React and keep the same tests, it is advisable to use `'when deeply rendered'`

 Everything works after the `when rendered` as normal, so you can trigger events and use the other assertions as you would otherwise.